-The iterates produced by a pattern search method applied to the unconstrained problem of minimizing $\hat{f}(x)$ coincide trivially with those generated by the same type of pattern search method, but applied to the minimization of f(z) subject to simple bounds and to the rejection of infeasible trial points.
+The iterates produced by a pattern search method applied to the unconstrained problem of minimizing $\hat{f}(z)$ coincide trivially with those generated by the same type of pattern search method, but applied to the minimization of f(z) subject to simple bounds and to the rejection of infeasible trial points.

-It is also necessary to include in the search directions D those directions that guarantee the presence of a descent direction at any nonstationary point of the bound constrained problem.
-One can achieve this goal in several ways, but, rather then entering into many details about this matter, we prefer to say that the set of directions in D{\oplus} is sufficiently rich to fulfill this goal in the case of bound constraints.
+It is also necessary to include in the search directions D those directions that guarantee the presence of a feasible descent direction at any nonstationary point of the bound constrained problem.
+One can achieve this goal in several ways.
+But, since D{\oplus} includes all such directions [26], we assume the use of this set throughout the remainder of the paper.